About OMOP 4 Sweden!

 Niklas Norén, PhD

-Chief Science Officer WHO Uppsala Monitoring Center
+Chief Science Officer Uppsala Monitoring Center

 Johanna Hultcrantz